BCE: Aristotle passed away. “Aristotle was almost

 with the sole exception of the understanding of the Prophets."
 Shem-Ṭob

 ben Isaac of Tortosa (1261) styles Aristotle "the master of all

 philosophers."
 Elijah b.
 Eliezer of Candia, who edited the

-"Logic" about the end of the fourteenth century, calls Aristotle "the
+"Logic" about the end of the fourteenth century, calls Aristotle

-the instruction of their teachers.”
+only from the instruction of their teachers.”

 161: Roman emperor Antoninus Pius passed away.
 He was the handpicked successor of Hadrian.
 Antonious undid the anti-Jewish decrees of his predecessor and when he died the Jewish people lost one of the few friends they ever had sitting on the throne in Rome.